 College is the perfect time to explore and expand your horizons.
-At CSU, we’re surrounded by a welcoming community and an assortment of outdoor recreation options which give you a safe space to get off campus and experience something new.
+At Colorado State University, we’re surrounded by a welcoming community and an assortment of outdoor recreation options which give you a safe space to get off campus and experience something new.

 There’s no doubt that visiting campus is an important part of choosing which college is right for you.
 However, exploring the surrounding area is also an important step to take.
 Read on to learn which off-campus options are best for you.

 Check out our choice city

 Although Fort Collins is a growing city, accessibility and friendliness remain top-notch.
 It’s been consistently ranked as one of the top places to live in the U.S., and the surrounding area boasts a wide variety of recreation options.

 The hub of Fort Collins, Old Town, is located in CSU’s backyard — just a 10-minute walk from campus.
 Featuring a historic neighborhood and vibrant downtown with dining, entertainment, and shopping options for all tastes, Old Town is a must-see.
 Carve out an hour or two during your visit and check out what our choice city has to offer.